How to Meal Plan and Prep Effectively

 In my weekly What to Eat This Week column, I usually have at least one soup or stew recipe, which is a great way to utilize vegetables you’re not sure how to cook.
 Roasting vegetables to go with chicken is also another easy meal that requires little planning ahead and can work to use anything you have on hand.

-Bulk prepping
+Bulk Prepping

 When you have everything you need, try to prep as much as you can, instead of just prepping for a single meal.
 This saves time and makes sure that you use up produce before it spoils.